 During the current circumstances, we wanted to reassure all potential students and applicants that BCOM’s Admissions team are still available and on hand to answer any questions or concerns – you can reach us at email@example.com.
-We are now accepting applications for our 2020 academic year through UCAS as normal and all interviews are being held online.
+We are now accepting applications for our 2021 academic year through UCAS as normal and all interviews are being held online.
 Click here for a list of our courses.
 We are happy to talk through any questions or concerns via video or audio chats – please just email us to organise a mutually convenient time to talk.

 We understand this is currently a challenging time, and there may be concerns with making your university choice or the possible disruption on future grades and exams.
 Please be assured that we are keeping up to date with all relevant announcements and will continue working to make our application process as smooth as possible.
 We will work with Government advice as it becomes available and will manage any changes as best we can to enable your future start at BCOM.

 Our Admissions team understand the importance of making your university choice and are committed to helping you make an informed decision.
 Our electronic information pack includes a presentation from our Principal Dr Kerstin Rolfe and Admissions Lead Alice Hughes about what makes BCOM unique, an osteopathic clinic demonstration and feedback from our current students and graduates.
 We would be more than happy to send this to you to view at your leisure – please email firstname.lastname@example.org.